dart-lang/language/resources/type-system/inference.md

       `Iterable<Object?>`, so either `S` implements `Iterable`,
       or it is one of `dynamic` or `Never`._

-  - If the enclosing function is marked `async*`, the relevant statements are `yield e;` or `yield* e;` statements.
+  - If the function literal is marked `async*`, the relevant statements are `yield e;` or `yield* e;` statements.
     * For a `yield e;` statement, let `V` be the inferred type of `e` with typing context `K`.